 The project manager will be the person behind the planning, organizing, implementing the research, and talking to everyone to set everything accurately.
 The manager will be responsible for checking for team members’ availability and assign tasks respectively.

 This role is to moderate the whole procedure to ensure that the desired result will be delivered on time.
 Also, this person is the one who communicates with the client and the team for ongoing audits kai possible modifications.

 The project manager usually is a person from your team, such as a senior member.
 Although, you can also hire a freelancer if there is no time for the team to handle this work.

 The Project Management Tool is essential for planning, setting the tasks, tracking overview, communication between the team and client, and client reviews.
 All in one file or application.

-This tool, in addition to saving much time and effort for the project manager, is helpful for the rest participants too.
+This tool, in addition to saving much time and effort for the project manager, is also helpful for the rest participants.

-If the team is small and the project is not complicated, you can use a simple sheets file.
-Google sheets are also an option that you can moderate the ongoing process and everyone could see or add a status or comment.
+You can use a simple sheets file if the team is small and the project is not complicated.
+Google sheets are also an option that you can moderate the ongoing process, and everyone can see or add a status or comment.
 However, this is a simple way to create your project plan.
 Maybe you would need something more advanced.

 Some of these are ClickUp, Asana, and Monday.com software.

 ClickUp is a tool for all the tasks that a company has.
 Except for project management is also to chat, communicate, set tasks and assignees, send files, schedule, and define goals for every team member in your team.
 There is also the option for the client to participate in this tool as a guest.

 Our Agency uses the ClickUp application for project management.